Nauscar/live-bootstrap/parts.rst

 libraries.
 All libraries are in ``/usr/lib/mes``, and includes are in ``/usr/include/mes``, as they are incompatible with musl.

-tinycc 0.9.26
+bootstrappable tinycc 0.9.27
 =============

 ``tinycc`` is a minimal C compiler that aims to be small and fast.
 It complies with all C89 and most of C99 standards.

-First, we compile janneke’s fork of tcc 0.9.26 using ``mescc``, containing 27 patches to make it operate well in the bootstrap environment and make it compilable using ``mescc``.
-This is a non-trivial process and as seen within tcc. kaem has many different parts within it: a. tcc 0.9.26 is first compiled using ``mescc``. b.
-The mes libc is recompiled using tcc (``mescc`` has a non-standard ``.a`` format), including some additions for later programs. c. tcc 0.9.26 is recompiled 3 times to add new features, namely ``long long`` and ``float``.
+First, we compile janneke’s bootstrappable fork of tcc using ``mescc``, containing 12 patches to make it operate well in the bootstrap environment and make it compilable using ``mescc``.
+This is a non-trivial process and as seen within tcc. kaem has many different parts within it: a. tcc is first compiled using ``mescc``. b.
+The mes libc is recompiled using tcc (``mescc`` has a non-standard ``.a`` format), including some additions for later programs. c. tcc is recompiled 3 times to add new features, namely ``long long`` and ``float``.
 Each time, the libc is also recompiled.